The ideal level of homocysteine is 7. High homocysteine is not good and low homocysteine is not good.

 - Taking too much methylfolate, methylB12 and Vitamin B6 in a homocysteine lowering supplement for too long.
 I see this a lot in clinic, whereby a patient is either put on a homocysteine lowering supplement for too long, or without even having high homocysteine in the first place.

-- Taking pyrrole compounds with high dose Vitamin B6 for too long.
+- Taking pyrrole compounds with high dose B6 for too long.
 This will also cause homocysteine to lower too far.

 What happens when homocysteine is too low?

-When homocysteine is too low, you are not making adequate amounts of SAMe or Cysteine.
+When homocysteine is too low, you are not making adequate amounts of SAMe OR Cysteine .

-- When you don’t have enough homocysteine to recycle into methionine to make SAMe, you do not make enough methyltransferase (ie, you are undermethylating).
+- When you don’t have enough homocysteine to recycle into methionine to make SAM, you do not make enough methyltransferase (ie, you are undermethylating).
 This can cause numerous symptoms including histamine intolerance, fatigue, oestrogen dominant conditions (heavy periods, painful periods, PMS mood changes), anxiety and depression to name a few.

 - Reduction in cysteine.
 Cysteine is important for protein synthesis, glutathione production, heavy meal detoxification, liver detoxification pathways, reducing oxidative stress and inflammation, as well as the production of taurine and sulphate.
 Taurine is essential for bile acid conjugation which makes cholesterol soluble and extractable.
-Sulphate is essential for sulfation, which is a biochemical reaction important for detoxification of neurotransmitters and hormones.
+Sulphate is essential for sulfation, which is important biochemical reaction important for detoxification of neurotransmitters and hormones.

 - Chronic gut infections